Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 I can't recommend React to any project or customer anymore.
 Even before my current customer project, which we inherited from another company of very inexperienced react developers, I noticed the issues above.
 This new project just proved my fears.

 You can't say it any nicer: You can only write stable, well-performing React code if you have a team of exclusively experienced React developers.
-Once you introduce less experienced devs (which will happen at some point in any long running project), wou will face the issues listed above.
+Once you introduce less experienced devs (which will happen at some point in any long running project), you will face the issues listed above.
 So if anyone wants to start a new project with React, tell them `No!` and tell them why.
 Using almost any other modern alternative, you will save time, money and nerves, even if you haven't used them before.

 ## Alternatives